Devil's Reign: Spider-Woman

 After her longtime friend and former fellow private investigator Lindsay McCabe is hurt, Spider-Woman fights the Thunderbolts agents and Thunderbolts members Coachwhip and Puff Adder.
 Despite having a broken arm, Spider-Woman fights them off to get Lindsay to safety.
 Later, a Thunderbolts agent visits Lindsay McCabe's hospital room in order to get the details on who attacked her.
 This turns out to be Jessica Drew in disguise as she tells the doctors to take care of her.
 Spider-Woman then interrogates the captive Thunderbolts agent whose outfit she borrowed.
 He claims that Lindsay was like that when they found her as Spider-Woman prepares to use her broken arm to attack.
 At Gracie Mansion, Mayor Wilson Fisk is given a status update before Spider-Woman arrives.
 Both of them engage each other in a fight.
 He states that someone else has been dealing with her.
 In a flashback to Ravencroft, Mayor Fisk visits a cell to find out about Spider-Man.
-As the Thunderbolts agents arrive, Spider-Woman figures out who Mayor Fisk is talking about as Spider-Woman claims that she's supposed to be dead.
-Mayor Fisk states that Norman Osborn kept his "trophy" where Mayor Fisk provided a storage place.
+As the Thunderbolts agents arrive, Spider-Woman figures out who Fisk is talking about as Spider-Woman claims that she is supposed to be dead.
+Fisk states that Norman Osborn kept his "trophy" where Fisk provided a storage place.
 Spider-Woman then flees the area.
 The captive Thunderbolts unit member then breaks free from the ropes and is revealed to be a thought-to-be-dead Veranke.
 In the form of Spider-Woman, Veranke visits Linda Carter wanting to see her "child" Gerry.

-Gerry figures out that the Jessica Drew at the door isn't her real mother as Linda Carter also asks about the cast that she is supposed to be wearing.
+Gerry figures out that the Jessica Drew at the door is not her real mother as Linda Carter also asks about the cast that she is supposed to be wearing.
 Spider-Woman catches up to Veranke as a Thunderbolts unit truck escapes with Gerry.
 Spider-Woman instructs Linda to help Lindsay.
 As Veranke still has the same powers as Spider-Woman, she has become out of practice due to how long she was locked up by Norman Osborn after using her death as a cover-up.
 When Spider-Woman catches up to the Thunderbolts unit truck, Iron Man shows up to help only for Spider-Woman to see that it is Veranke in disguise.
 After Gerry escaped, Spider-Woman encounters the real Carol Danvers and Spider-Man with Gerry identifying the imposter Danvers.
 Spider-Woman uses a point blank venom blast in Veranke's face as she advises Carol to lock her up somewhere on the garbage scow.
 At the hospital, Jessica apologizes to Lindsay about what happened.
 Somewhere across the street, a sniper named Mr. O'Nay informs Octavia Vermis that he has Spider-Woman in his sight.
 Vermis instructs Mr. O'Nay not to attack Jessica after having found out about her fight with Veranke.
-She wants to give Spider-Woman a break before she can attack with her group called the Anti-Arach9 that also consists of Aeturnum, Rose Roché, and the Los Espadas Gemelas De Toledo.
+She wants to give Spider-Woman a break before she can attack with her group called the Anti-Arach9, which consists of Aeturnum, Rose Roché, and the Los Espadas Gemelas De Toledo.